 Death Valley is a huge national park with scare cell phone coverage, big distances and limited amenities.
 Check my guide to stay safe in Death Valley, especially if you visit in spring or summer.

-While some people stop in Death Valley only to take a few photos with a giant thermometer near the Furnace Creek Visitor Center, I recommend spending at least a day at this national park, because Death Valley has so much to offer!
+While some people stop in Death Valley only to take a few photos with a giant thermometer near the Furnace Creek Visitor Center, spend at least a day here, because Death Valley has so much to offer!

 Top things to do: Zabriskie Point, Badwater Basin, Mesquite Sand Dunes, Dante’s View.

 PRO TIP: It takes about 2 hours to drive through the whole Death Valley National Park toward Lone Pine, a town near the western entrance of the park.
 From Lone Pine, it’s about 1,5 hour drive north on State Route 395 toward Mammoth Lakes, a popular place to stay the eastern entrance of Yosemite National Park.

 Where to stay: El Rancho Dolores